 Croatia Yacht Charter: Cruising the Adriatic Sea from Istria to Montenegro

 Jacques Cousteau wrote that the most beautiful body of water as he knew it is the Adriatic Sea.
-This magical coastline has become increasingly popular with yachting enthusiasts.
+This magical coastline has become very popular with yachting enthusiasts.
 Modern marinas with excellent facilities make historic harbor towns easily accessible.
-Protected islands and sea waters make escaping civilization, at least for a day, a must.
-Wherever you choose to navigate in Croatia, your charter vacation will be breathtakingly beautiful.
+Protected islands and calm waters make escaping civilization, at least for a day, a must.
+Wherever you choose to navigate, your Croatia yacht charter vacation will be breathtakingly beautiful.

 The Istrian Peninsula